zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 ===========

 An application to calculate free station from observations and coordinates.
 A least squares estimation is used based on GNU gama.
-The horizontal circle have to be oriented.
+It is used by robotplus application but can be used as a standalone application using CLI.

+Usage: freestation.py input_file gama-local_path

+- input_file: this parameter defines a pair of files observations and coordinates, two types are accepted dmp + cvs or geo + coo.
+See GeoEasy documentation for dmp, geo, coo formats.
+Csv file must have four columns: point_id, easting, northing, elevation.
+- gama-local_path: path to gama-local program

 Blindorientation
 ================